alf45tar/PedalinoMini/README.md

 Unfortunately there are no ways to try before buying.
 Until they will not change their business model I strongly discourage any purchase because I cannot guarantee that the app will fit your purpose.

-As far I know Blynk is the best solution I found to develop an iOS/Android app.
+Blynk is the best solution I found to develop an iOS/Android app.
 With a resonable upfront cost you can receiving my app updates or you can decide to modify my app yourself according to your needs.

 Blynk app is connected to PedalinoMini™ through Blynk cloud.
 A small delay is present.
 I think to solve it when BLE connection will be fully supported by Blynk.